Everything You Need to Know About False Declines

 Step 2: Our AI Scans the Order

-Our algorithm looks for common fraud patterns, leveraging a powerful, proprietary machine-learning platform, plus a series of fraud rules adapted specifically to the merchant.
+Our algorithm looks for common fraud patterns, leveraging a powerful, proprietary machine-learning platform, plus a series of fraud rules adapted specifically to the business.
 The algorithm assigns a fraud score to each order.

 If the score falls within a certain threshold, the order is approved.
-If not, it is sent for expert review.
+If not, it’s sent for secondary review.
 (Most other systems auto-decline these orders, the majority of which are legitimate.)

 Step 3: A Fraud Analyst Manually Reviews the Order